 Article #1: “Plant Health and Sound Vibration: Analyzing Implications of the Microbiome in Grape Wine Leaves”

 This is the research paper and bibliography that first got me interested in whether music can help Cannabis grow stronger and healthier with bigger, richer flowers.
 I highly recommend reading this paper.
 The data are very clear, showing that the music played in these South African vineyards measurably decreased pathogens, insects and molds and measurably increased grape yield and quality and enhanced the ‘terroir’ of the wine.
 My mind connected immediately – “South African vineyards!
 Durban Poison!
 Terroir!
-Yes!”
+It all works!”

 I know this graphic may be a little hard to read but please go to the original paper if you can’t make out what it is showing clearly enough.
 Bottom line – music treatment provides strong mold and pathogen control, stimulation of beneficial organisms, and expressions of terroir in vinyards- which I believe will translate to stronger Cannabinoid and Terpene expression in Cannabis.

 Here are the directions for interpreting the data.

 “Shared and specific microbial taxa in sound vibration (SV)-exposed and control grapevine leaves.
 Only bacterial and fungal taxa (at species level) detected in at least 75% of the sample replicates were included in the network analysis.”

 “Node size corresponds to absolute abundance in the dataset and node outlines indicate bacteria (black) and fungi (grey) as indicated in the legend on the lower left.“

 “Pie charts of shared nodes indicate observed abundance within the two groups, where color of shared nodes is related to “Control” leaves (yellow) and “Music” leaves (blue).”